Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/1_LED.rst

 LED
 ------------------------

 A LED is a type of diode.
 All diodes only work if current is flowing in the correct direction and have two poles.
 A LED will only work (light up) if the longer pin (+) of LED is connected to the positive output from a power source and the shorter pin is connected to the negative (-).
 Negative output is also referred to as Ground (GND).
-This type of component is known as “diodes” (think One-Way Street).
+This type of component is known as "diodes" (think One-Way Street).

 All common 2 lead diodes are the same in this respect.
 Diodes work only if the voltage of its positive electrode is higher than its negative electrode and there is a narrow range of operating voltage for most all common diodes of 1.9 and 3.4V.
 If you use much more than 3.3V the LED will be damaged and burn out.